wfunk-lumeris/Covid/README.md

 All of the information here including in the associated support pages, and on Github, is being made freely-available under our [open source license](https://github.com/Lumeris-Health/Covid/blob/master/LICENSE).

 ## Instructions
-This model was purposely made to be simple to use a points system analogous to Weight Watchers so that it can be typed into almost any EHR manually by a non-technical person.
-For example, the model variables and points can be typed directly into Healthy Planet to create a patient registry.
+**This model was purposely made to be simple to use a points system analogous to Weight Watchers so that it can be typed into almost any EHR manually by a non-technical person.
+For example, the model variables and points can be typed directly into Epic's Healthy Planet to create a patient registry (as well as most any EHR that has a module for population health).
 A PDF that provides a brief overview and instructions, including the variables and points to create the registry in your EHR, is [here](https://github.com/Lumeris-Health/Covid/blob/master/howTo.pdf).

 The model variables and points in the PDF are also viewable/downloadable in Excel via this link [here](https://github.com/Lumeris-Health/Covid/blob/master/modelParameters.csv).